Day of the exam

 Mobile phones and other electronic devices

-The use or possession of: mobile phones, pagers, organisers, music players, headphones or any other type of electronic communication or storage device is strictly not allowed in examination rooms or isolation rooms.
-These are not permitted under any circumstances, even if turned off and in your bag.
-If you are discovered with a mobile phone or other device, even if it is turned off, you will be reported and will usually face disqualification.
+The use or possession of: mobile phones, watches, music players, headphones or any other type of electronic communication or storage device is strictly not allowed in examination rooms or isolation rooms.
+These are not permitted under any circumstances, even if turned off and in a bag.
+If a learner is discovered with a mobile phone or other device, even if it is turned off, they will be reported and will usually face disqualification.

 Notes and markings